Loving the Sedona Way of Life

 If you are looking for Sedona real estate where you can spend your time year-round enjoying nature, take your pick.
 Since we are surrounded by National Forest land,

 going for a hike is a simple matter of walking out the door for most of us.
 A few minutes in a car will get you to some of the most varied and scenic trails in the world and that’s not an exaggeration.
-In a twenty minute hike from my home in the Village of Oak Creek, I can be sitting on top of my favorite “secret” rock formation surveying an incredible panoramic scene without a person in sight, even on a busy weekend.
+In a twenty minute hike from my home in central Sedona, I can be sitting on top of my favorite “secret” rock formation surveying an incredible panoramic scene without a person in sight, even on a busy weekend.
 Twenty minutes by car will get me to the trail head of my favorite wet forest trek, the West Fork of Oak Creek or to the breathtakingly beautiful and sacred Boynton Canyon.
 For quick respite to bask in the sun, listen to the sounds of the river, and visit an ancient Indian ruin, a short bike or car ride will take us to picture post card, Red Rock Crossing.

 The plethora of trails and sandstone creek beds make the area a mountain biker’s heaven.
 There are at least three first rate bike shops who will rent you bikes and supply you with maps and advice.
 For those who enjoy exploring the back country on four wheels, there are a number of jeep tour companies that take you on scenic, if bone jarring, rides in restricted areas as well as to a number of ancient ruins.
 Early morning balloon rides provide a spectacularly different perspective of the red rocks as do helicopter and single engine plane rides.